 To supplement the "on-the-job" learning that occurs on specific rotations, the fellows also utilize the cardiovascular pathology teaching collection, composed of both gross heart specimens and microscopic slides.

-You also have the opportunity to participate in teaching activities for the Cardiovascular Unit of the Pathophysiology Course in Mayo Medical School as well as other institutional conferences.
+You also have the opportunity to participate in teaching activities for the Cardiovascular Unit of the Pathophysiology Course in Mayo Clinic School of Medicine as well as other institutional conferences.
 In addition, you may spend short periods of time in the Cardiac Catheterization Laboratory and the Echocardiography Laboratory.

 You participate in various research projects dealing with cardiovascular disorders from a pathology and clinical perspective.